Jimmy Crawford (racing driver)

-Jimmy Crawford (July 12, 1944 in East Point, Georgia – May 26, 2007) was an American NASCAR Winston Cup Series driver who raced in 15 different races in his five-year career (1970–1974).
+Jimmy Crawford (July 12, 1944 – May 26, 2007) was an American NASCAR Winston Cup Series driver who raced in 15 different races in his five-year career (1970–1974).

 Career

 While failing to win a race, Crawford managed to experience 3421.1 mi of top-level stock car racing.
 Originally an airline pilot for Eastern Airlines, Crawford briefly participated in the world of stock car automobiles but he later gave his ride to Donnie Allison and eventually to Pete Hamilton for his final NASCAR race.
 His total earnings as a NASCAR driver would add up to $15,089 ($ when considering inflation).